RicardoAreGoz/Proyecto_6/README.md

-# Proyecto_6
+# flutter_application_peliculas

-Aplicación de recomendaciones de peliculas
+A new Flutter project.